 Q: What's the difference between Club, Championship, and Open divisions?

-A: The Arizona Region offers three levels of volleyball for boys and girls.
+A: The Arizona Region offers three levels of volleyball for girls.
 The purpose is to provide volleyball opportunities for children at a variety of levels and ages.

 The “Club” division is for athletes with little to no volleyball experience.
 It is for the 12 and under (12U) age groups as well as new/developmental athletes in the 13-16 and under (13U-16U) age groups.
 Club teams typically do not travel out of state.
 Since Club division is the only option for 12U teams, the higher level teams may travel to out of state tournaments.
-On tournament days, club level teams play in a morning pool or an afternoon pool.
-A girls' schedule of game days is posted on our region website and will be given to you by your club coach for advance planning.
+On tournament days, club level teams play in a morning pool or an afternoon pool and play on Saturdays.
+Club Division teams play only within their age group - 12 and younger, 13/14s, 15/16s.

 “Championship” is the region’s “mid-level” competitive division.
-Some Championship teams travel, but not a lot.
-These teams want more tournaments in-state at a higher level of play than the introductory club level.
-Championship division tourneys also have morning or afternoon pool waves.
-You typically know what time and where you’ll play the Thursday prior to your matches.
-Follow the region on social media for tournament alerts as soon as they are released.
+Many Championship teams travel, but not all.
+These teams want to challenge themselves and play at a higher level of play than the introductory club level.
+Championship division tourneys also have morning or afternoon pool waves and play on Saturdays.

-“Open” division is the highest level of club volleyball the region.
-Open has fewer scheduled days for tournaments by design so the elite teams can travel to more National Qualifiers held out of state.
-However, Open teams play more matches during an Open tournament in the Arizona region.
-For example, Open teams will play their 3 matches in pool play in the morning... then play 1-2 more matches in cross pool play in the afternoon.
-Remember, Club and Championship teams just play their bracket pool play in either the morning or the afternoon.
-Open tourneys are all day long and some are played on Sundays.
+“Open” division is the highest level of club volleyball the Region.
+Open has fewer scheduled days for tournaments, by design, so the elite teams can travel to more National Qualifiers held out of state.
+Except for the Seeding Tournament and the Region Championships tournament, the Open teams will play 3 matches in pool play with a cross pool match in an all day format.
+Open division is a mixed division - all teams are mixed together from 14s - 18s.
+The Open tourneys are played on Sundays.

-The best way to meet coaches and learn about clubs is by attending open gyms.
+The best way to meet coaches and learn about clubs is by attending open house sessions.

-The Arizona Region has established an Open House Period for players and their parents to visit different clubs in an attempt to decide which club to tryout and join for the 2019-20 season.
+The Arizona Region has established an Open House Period for players and their parents to visit different clubs in an attempt to decide which club to tryout and join for the 2023 season.
 The Open House Period is a 10-day period prior to the specific age group tryouts.
 Check out our Junior Girls Schedule here.

-A helpful link to review at this time is here.
-Information about ages and tryouts is available on our website.
-It’s YOUR responsibility to know some important rules about the quiet period for high school volleyball players and private lessons during the Open House period.
+It’s YOUR responsibility to know important rules about the quiet period for high school volleyball players and private lessons during the Open House period.

 It should go without saying… but here it goes.
 READ THE CONTRACT.

 Clubs have very strict policies regarding how and when a player may be released from a contract.
 Remember, committing to a spot on a team means you commit through the end of the season - that is the last day of the Junior National Championships in July; not the last day of Region play in May.
 Read every word of every sentence in your contract before you sign.